tendermint/tendermint/docs/architecture/adr-071-proposer-based-timestamps.md

 ### New consensus parameters

-The proposer-based timestamp specification includes multiple new parameters that must be the same among all validators.
+The proposer-based timestamp specification includes a pair of new parameters that must be the same among all validators.
 These parameters are `PRECISION`, and `MSGDELAY`.

 The `PRECISION` and `MSGDELAY` parameters are used to determine if the proposed timestamp is acceptable.